 Breastfeeding isn’t supposed to be painful but there are a number of reasons why it can hurt sometimes.
 The most likely reason is when a baby is not attached to the breast deeply with a big mouthful of breast tissue in their mouth as well as the nipple.
-When the mother’s nipple is too far forward in a baby’s mouth during a breastfeed it can quickly become painfully sore.
+When the mother’s nipple is too far forward in a baby’s mouth during a breastfeed it can be squeezed between baby’s tongue and palate and quickly become painfully sore.

 Once a baby can be helped to latch deeply, sore nipples caused by poor positioning or attachment (latch) usually heal quickly on their own.
 However, sometimes finding the causes of sore nipples is not easy and takes some time, and meanwhile sore nipples are a high risk factor for stopping breastfeeding early.